rubzip/PoliticalPass/README.md

 ### Tokenization

-Taking the lemmatized tweets, I have created the tokenizer (5000 words and OutOfVocabularyToken = '<OOV>'):
+Taking the lemmatized tweets, I have created the tokenizer (5000 words):

 ```python
 # Creation and fitting of the Tokenizer: